xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration.md

 Follow the guides below for TS and TSC executions.

-## Run Test Suite with TestCloud
+## Run test suites with TestCloud

 > Notes:
 >
-> You cannot run Test Case with TestCloud.
+> You cannot run test cases with TestCloud.

 To run TS with TestCloud, follow these steps: